 “It was an institution,” acknowledged Rochelle Ladd, who with her sister Linda Elizalde McCoy and daughter Brianna had run the restaurant in recent years.
 The community response was surprising to the family, considering that “business hasn’t been that good for the past few years,” she added.

-In early years, the restaurant’s location next to the railroad depot brought in the customers – young men from the Basque Country looking for employment as sheepherders.
+In early years, the restaurant’s location next to the railroad depot brought in the customers – young men from the Basque Country who got off the train looking for employment as sheepherders.
 More recently, however, the location became a detriment as Old Town Kern lost its sheen.

 Nevertheless, locals celebrated marriages, birthdays and other special occasions at the historic institution, whose old-world homey setting and generous portions made the clientele happy.
 The restaurant was granted the prestigious James Beard award as an “American classic” in 2011, for its food and appeal.
 Read our story about Noriega’s James Beard award.